-Potatoes are available throughout the year, which makes them a great option for any occasion – whether it’s a backyard BBQ or a recipe for special celebration dinner.
+Potatoes are available throughout the year, which makes them a great option for any occasion – whether it’s a backyard BBQ (check out the best potato sides for burgers) or a recipe for special celebration dinner.
 They can be as casual as fries or as fancy as this potato appetizer with lobster.

 Best recipes with potatoes

 Trying to choose your favorite potato recipe is like picking your favorite child – it depends on the day.
 I honestly do like all of them, but these are the recipes that I come back to over and over.
 The ones that really comfort me after a long day.

 - Vegetarian poutine – Crispy French fries covered in gravy and cheese curds (pictured below).

 - Crispy, cheesy hash browns – Say goodbye to hash browns that disappoint.
 This recipe makes perfect hash browns every single time.

 - Easy potato burger – One of my surprise hits, this burger is fantastic (pictured above)!

 - Hash brown crust pizza – This gluten-free recipe is a great option for swapping out flour to make a pizza crust.
 It’s crunchy, cheesy goodness.